shreyask5/LUMEX-AI/README.md

 ## 🌟 Overview

 Lumex AI is a real-time visual assistance application that combines computer vision, voice interaction, and AI to provide comprehensive environmental awareness and navigation guidance.
-Built on Google's Gemini 2.0 Flash API with multimodal live capabilities, Lumex AI offers step-by-step navigation around obstacles, even when they're no longer visible in the camera view.
+Built on Google's 2.0 Flash API with multimodal live capabilities, Lumex AI offers step-by-step navigation around obstacles, even when they're no longer visible in the camera view.

 ### Key Capabilities